-Pan-fry On The Hob Method (Cooking time: 20 - 25 minutes)
+Pan-fry On The Hob (Time: 20 - 25 minutes)

 Cook the chicken for about 10-12 minutes on a low flame.
 Remove the lid, brush some oil on top, cover and cook for another 10-12 minutes.

-Warm up the handi on fire and swirl a spoon of oil in it.
-Slide in the marinated chicken and stir to evenly sear the chicken on a medium flame.
+Warm up a handi or a kadhai.
+Slide in the marinated chicken and stir to evenly sear the chicken on both sides over a medium flame.